-Sous vide cookery is a big culinary trend right now.
+Sous vide cookery is a big culinary trend right now, so you may be debating between the Joule vs Instant Pot Accu Slim.
 It involves vacuum-sealing food in plastic bags, then immersing it in gently circulating water which gently heats the food.
 This process gives you tender, juice proteins and vitamin-rich, crunchy veggies.
 To do this, you need a container, and a sous vide wand.
 We're comparing two popular wand models, the top-of-line Joule from ChefSteps and Instant Pot's Accu Slim SSV800.

 The Instant Pot Accu Slim can be used with 6- or 8-quart Instant Pots, securely clamping to the side.
 Alternatively, you can use an ordinary pan or buy a specialist plastic sous vide container.
 With this tool, you can sous vide cook from 1 minute and 72 hours at temperatures from 68°F to 203°F in increments of 1°.